mussiehaile/Customer-Segmentation-Using-Clustering-/README.md

 Principal Component Analysis(PCA)

-notbook is organized in such a way that first make clustering only using 2 features from the dataset then visualizing the output . after the above model increase our features to 5 to get better results and finally use PCA for reducing our futures to 2 for visualization.
+notebook is organized in such a way that first make clustering only using 2 features from the dataset then visualizing the output . after the above model increase our features to 5 to get better results and finally use PCA for reducing our futures to 2 for visualization.